It rained all night. In the dark, from her window,

 He swaggers into the bar, sure of himself—an unapologetically American boy with his blonde hair slicked back like a rockabilly, and blue eyes that glow in the dim, golden light that reflects off the brass behind the tap handles.
 You sip at the beer you ordered, and you know you’re going home with him.

 The wooden bar top is sticky with the residue of hundreds of drinks before, and the cardboard coaster beneath your beer is plastered in place.
 You don’t care though.
-You aren’t trying to …Read article
+You aren’t trying to sit there for long.

 We here at Two Cities Review couldn’t be more excited about our newest venture, the Two Cities Review Podcast.

 From the beginning of our magazine’s inception, we always knew we wanted to create a magazine that captured the complexity of modern urban life.
 That meant seeking out stories about bridging the gaps between dreams and reality, between geography and localness, between technology and human connection.
 We always wanted our magazine to be a media-rich publication, a digital experience that actually took advantage of its digital format.
 So a podcast was pretty much inevitable.
-The podcast as a form is experiencing …Read article
+The podcast as a form is experiencing a golden age these days; we’re surrounded by a great richness of story, delivered in a way that lets you listen at all hours of the day.
+And Two Cities Review, we knew, should be participating in that great urban flow of anytime, anywhere story.

 My wife said, “I reached across the bed for you.